 Some posts may contain content including language, violence, drug use, and other material that sensitive readers might find objectionable or difficult to read.
 These posts may not explicitly reference God or even have a redeeming narrative.
-We don’t include this material for the sake of vulgarity or “shock value.”
+The reason this material may be included in our publication is not for the sake of vulgarity or “shock value.”
 Instead, we believe that it is vital for honest faith to confront difficult realities, and honest art must portray characters and situations in realistic ways.
 Additionally, we value any investigation into the human condition because it helps us to better understand who we are and how we relate to the divine.

 However, pieces that contain unnecessary, gratuitous, explicit content will not be published in The Crossings.
 The editors reserve the right to make that determination for each piece that is submitted.
 We appreciate your understanding in our endeavor to glorify God by bearing his image through the honest creation of art.

 Emily Oliver, Managing Editor